LeonCSt/beginner_code/mainREADME.txt

 My current pursuit: C++ programming stand alone GUI client desktop
     applications.
-In the process of learning how to take the reigns of X11 and Wayland (at a core level if possible), I am in the habit of creating a progressive set of simple beginner code examples.
+In the process of learning how to take the reigns of X11, Wayland, and Windows (at a core level if possible), I am in the habit of creating a progressive set of simple beginner code examples.
 This is for my own benefit, and because they represent a lot of hard work and learning, I would like to publish them